bhisaac/5eFP/5eFP-SRD.md

 ## Primal Path

 You choose a path that shapes the nature of your rage.
-Choose the Path of the Berserker or the Path of the Totem Warrior.
+Choose the Path of the Berserker or the Path of the Spirit-Animal Warrior.

 ## Path of the Berserker